jmaunon/LABS_federated-ml/flower/test_2_notebook/README.md

 ## Run the experient

-1. Run a terminal and go to the current folder `flower/test_1_example`.
+1. Run a terminal and go to the current folder `flower/test_2_example`.
 2. Run `make` command and wait for debug prints.
-3. The expected output has been persisted in [`execution-with-aggregatos.log`](execution-with-aggregator.log) file.
+3. The expected output has been persisted in [`execution-with-aggregatos.log`](./execution-with-aggregatos.log) file.